mattfelske/service-messaging/README.md

 or if you like pm2 ...
 > pm2 start --name <name>

-The application can be reached on http://localhost;8001.
+The application can be reached on http://localhost;8001, or online at http://test-jeragroup.ca:8001.
 _Please note that Chrome is netorious for redirecting to https, but Chrome still works in Incognito mode.

 ### TO DOs
 - [x] Allows users to submit/post messages